 Our MRes and (Sc) MRes Geography courses enable you to conduct in-depth research into a science, technological or social science focused aspect of geography.
 These courses are ideal for those who wish to achieve a research-based masters-level qualification.

 Through dedicated support and guidance from subject-specialist academics, MRes students typically undertake extensive research in human geography (social science, arts and humanities aspects of geography), while (Sc) MRes students focus on a scientific or technological aspect of geography.
-It may be possible to transfer to the Geography PhD at the discretion of the school.
+It is possible to apply to transfer to the Geography PhD during the course of your MRes degree.

 You will benefit from being part of a world-leading, research-intensive school, spending time on a topic of your choice while enhancing your research skills and subject expertise.